Arlen22/try-expression-proposal/README.md

 The try...catch statement is used frequently in all areas of Javascript, but the lack of support for expressions requires continuous workarounds in user code.

 The most common methods are either error-prone or require awkward syntax structures. `JSON.parse` may be the most obvious example.
-A `JSON.parse` call requires a minimum of 2 lines, and to be properly readable, 6 lines.
+A `JSON.parse` call requires a minimum of 2 lines, and to be properly readable, 6-8 lines.

 Another very common use-case is catching errors from awaited promises, especially promises from file system or database calls, where errors often have direct bearing on your next step.
-Add a generic catch statement after every database call just to marshal the error back into your code is fairly easy, but it's still extra code that has to be documented and double-checked next time you want to use it for something else.
+Add a generic catch statement after every database call just to marshal the error back into your code is fairly easy, but it's still extra code that has to be documented and double-checked.
+And do you remember exactly what it does?

 And that only works for async functions.
 Functions which return their value directly have no such equivelant feature and must at least use a helper function to catch errors.
 And then you have to include it in every file and you have to remember the exact syntax, and sometimes it's easier to just not use it, but then you lose the benefit of checking for an error.